 What if I Decide I No Longer Want My Equipment Controlled?

 To continue to receive incentive program benefits, members must keep their equipment on the load management program.
-Load control equipment for air conditioners, irrigation and grain dryers can be removed anytime at the request of a member.
-Load control equipment connected to water heaters as part of the incentive program must adhere to the term agreement listed on the application form.
+Load control equipment for air conditioners and irrigation can be removed anytime at the request of a member.
+Load control equipment connected to water heaters purchased through the Cooperative's program must adhere to the term agreement listed on the application form.